devinit/datahub/README.md

 Cypress testing
 -------

-- You need to have run `npm run build:next` before running the cypress-open command Pain Points / issues
+- You need to have run `npm run build:next` before running the cypress-open command.
+Checkout the [readme file](https://github.com/devinit/datahub/tree/cypress/cypress) in cypress directory for more.

+Pain Points / issues
 --------------